vk0942/EquipSports/README.md

     - Delete User and Mangers Accounts
     - Accept or Deny Verification Requests from the Managers -Navigate to the restaurants menu
--Filter the search results on the basis of the type of food to be ordered, Location, Budget and feedback of the Restaurant -Add to cart feature while scrolling the menu
+Location, Budget and feedback of the Outlet
+-Add to cart feature while scrolling the menu
 -Menu edit options for Outlet managers
 -Option to cancel order at any time
 -View details of order history
--Food outlet details with location
+-Sport outlet details with location
 -Feedback after order